bradjohansen/good-clean-read/index.md

 Instead of paying us an hourly rate, or a flat fee that doesn't incentivize us to get you the best job possible, we receive payment in the form of an income share agreement.
 An income share agreement is a contract between a recipient receiving either funds or services (such as yourself), and a provider delivering either funds or services.

-If you want to learn more about income share agreements, check out two posts one of our career coaches wrote about their [typical terms](https://bradjohansen.com/texts/2019-09-15-introduction-to-income-share-agreements/) and [their benefits](https://bradjohansen.com/texts/2019-09-30-benefits-of-income-share-agreements/).
+If you want to learn more about income share agreements, one of our career coaches wrote about their [typical terms](https://bradjohansen.com/texts/2019-09-15-introduction-to-income-share-agreements/) and [their benefits](https://bradjohansen.com/texts/2019-09-30-benefits-of-income-share-agreements/).

 ### Get in Touch